Two days ago . . .

 Then the second wave of immigrants came along and installed their own Emperor.
 Oh, sure, they let the Ayatollah remain on the throne, and every six years, per the original Sirius Constitution, a new Ayatollah still got elected by the people.
 But the position had been drained of all real power.
 The Ayatollah at the time couldn't even object when the Emperor declared independence from Sol.
 That first Emperor had even had the gall to rename this planet "America."

 There were some from the first wave who remained faithful to the Ayatollah, and resented the Emperor's usurpation of power — at least for a few years.
 But when the Centaurians arrived, thinking they could just waltz in and colonize the southern half of Sirius A IV without so much as a peep of protest out of us, all that resentment vanished.
 The whole population, faithful and newcomers alike, rallied around "their" Emperor to put the xorns in their place.
 There's nothing quite like a threat from an outside enemy to unite rivals.
 And to many of the colonists living there, the Centaurians were a threat — the memory of that horrible xenoepidemic they'd spread to Mars was barely two decades old.
 Realistically, relegating the xorns to the southern island belt, thousands of klicks away from any human habitation, would have been more than enough to prevent any cross-contamination from native diseases.
-Hell, it wasn't like Sirius A IV had a breatheable atmosphere to carry any airborne infections.
+The tropics had a way of heat-sterilizing anything stupid enough to try crossing them unprotected, even a bacterium.
+And, hell, it wasn't like Sirius A IV had a breatheable atmosphere to carry any airborne aerobic infections either.
 But try telling that to a panicky mob who were still struggling to survive on a hostile world.
 Sirius's fledgling military space fleet, built to stave off the threat of Sol cracking down on their newfound independence, turned instead to the duty of capturing the Centaurian "invaders" and subjugating them to the Emperor's will.
 The Ayatollah had become completely irrelevant.

 Officially, the Ayatollah was now just an advisor to the Emperor.
 Unofficially, even that toothless role was only for show.